effektif/user-docs/docs/settings.rst

 =====================

 In Signavio Workflow Accelerator, your organization represents a collection of Workflow Accelerator users - typically a company - together with all their data in Workflow Accelerator.
-People outside your organization cannot see your organization’s data.
+People outside your organization cannot see your organization's data.
 After you log into Workflow Accelerator, you see all the data inside one particular organization.
 If you belong to multiple organizations, you can switch between organizations by selecting a different organization under your name in the top right corner.